-Police demeanor can quickly escalate in the heat of the moment, and some officers will violate the rights of civilians or act negligently and cause a thoughtless injury or death.
-According to Mapping Police Violence, the police did not kill someone only during 23 days out of the year in 2018.
+Police demeanor can quickly escalate in the heat of the moment, and some officers violate the rights of civilians or act negligently and cause a thoughtless injury or death.
+According to Mapping Police Violence, in the entire year of 2018, there were only 23 days in which police did not kill someone.

 Personal Injury Attorney in Los Angeles

 To hold law enforcement to high standards, we have to keep their actions in check.
 Yarian & Associates, APC understands how frustrating and confusing it is to be injured by the men and women who are hired to protect us.
 As your legal counsel, Yarian & Associates, APC will put up a fight against the officer, who caused your pain and suffering and ensure they are held accountable.

 Call (844) 291-1911 to schedule a consultation.
 Levik Yarian can discuss your situation and build a case around it.
 Yarian & Associates, APC represent clients in areas such as Los Angeles County and Tulare County.

 - Suing California Police for Misconduct